A Modern Day Distraction: Reception

-According to the review aggregator Metacritic, A Modern Day Distraction received "generally favourable reviews" based on a weighted average score of 71 out of 100 from four critic scores.
+According to the review aggregator Metacritic, A Modern Day Distraction received "generally favourable reviews" with a weighted average score of 71 out of 100 based on four critic scores.
 Karl Blakesley of Clash says, "While it may ultimately be a solid rather than sensational listen, this is an enjoyable sixth outing from Jake Bugg that marks a reasonable return to form, while also providing more than a few strong highlights."
 Rachel Alm of Spectrum Culture says, "Bugg moves through a number of musical styles on A Modern Day Distraction and does them all well, which is impressive given how everything sounds consistent throughout and not as though Bugg is trying anything on."

 Commercial performance

 A Modern Day Distraction peaked at number 9 on the Scottish Albums Chart, and number 14 on the UK Albums Chart.
 Although the album did not enter the French Album Top 200, it peaked at number 149 on the French Top Album Physiques (Top Physical Albums) chart.